Hypopituitarism in Children

 surgery or radiation therapy may be done to remove or shrink the tumor.

-What are possible complications of hypopituitarism?
+What are possible complications of hypopituitarism in a child?

 Possible complications of the condition depend on which hormones are not being made.